WVam/toolscript-docs/.changes/glossary.md

 Use *investigation* when:
 - referring to the act of a player investigating;
-  > e.g. "Players may find evidence during their investigation"
+  > e.g. "Players might find evidence during their investigation of the crime scene"

 The verb *investigate* is used (not \**Investigate*).